Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 ([Hank Greely](https://law.stanford.edu/directory/henry-t-greely/) is the Director of the Center for Law and the Biosciences at Stanford Law School.
 He is the author of the End of Sex and the Future of Human Reproduction)

-**Extra credit.a.** Think about audiences that might care about the topic (list three)?
+**Extra credit.a.** Who are stakeholders on different sides of this issue?
+List six total audiences on multiple sides.

-**Extra credit.b.** Select one group from your list.
-Describe in 1-2 sentences why the audience you have chosen would find that topic relevant?
+**Extra credit.b.** For each stakeholder, describe in 1-2 sentences why each audience you have chosen would find that topic relevant.

-**Extra credit.c.** In 2-3 sentences state what you want the audience to know about *The End of Sex*?
+**Extra credit.c.** Let’s say you are presenting this topic to the students in Introduction to Bioengineering.
+In 2-3 sentences state what you want this audience to know about *The End of Sex*?

-**Extra credit.d.** In 2-3 sentences state what method will you use to communicate with this group? and why?
+**Extra credit.d.** What questions do you have about this topic?
+List up to 5.
+We will revisit the topic in later weeks.

 ## Extra learning (100% optional):